LamonatoAndrea/KringleCon4/04. Slot Machine Investigation/README.md

 }
 ```

-When the amount gets greater than 1000 then the message becomes “I'm going to have some bouncer trolls bounce you right out of this casino!”, which is the answer for this challenge:
+When the amount gets greater than 1000 then the message becomes `I'm going to have some bouncer trolls bounce you right out of this casino!`, which is the answer for this challenge:
 ```js
 {
   "success": true,